Jmansito/BlackJack/README.md

 # BlackJack Project

-- A simple blackjack game with the goal of streagthening OOP and algorithm knowledge
+- A simple blackjack game with the goal of strengthening OOP and algorithm knowledge

 - Created by Josh Mansito and Kelvin Lal